 Now in its ninth year, the report ranked 41 diets on everything from weight loss, managing diabetes and heart disease, nutritional completeness, were safe and easy to follow.

 Named for the countries bordering the Mediterranean Sea whose residents live longer and are healthier than most Americans, the diet is high in fruits and vegetables, nuts and legumes, seafood and olive oil, but low in red meat, sugar and saturated fat.

-In addition to sharing the overall spot, DASH was tops in the Best Heart-Healthy Diet category.
+Coming in second overall is the DASH diet, which tied for number one last year with the Mediterranean diet.
 DASH (Dietary Approaches to Stop Hypertension) was originally created to help patients lower blood pressure without medication.
 To that end, it encourages a diet heavy on fruits and vegetables, whole grains, lean meats and low-fat dairy, and less on processed sugars, red meat and other saturated fats.